Protest against Russia war in Ukraine_Poland_Photo Damian Lugowski_Shutterstock

 Freedom of expression in Turkiye has been under attack for years, with a drastic decline since the Gezi Park protests in 2013.
 The government and the police’s extremely violent reaction to the peaceful protest was a turning point in relations between civil society and the authorities.

 The government further used certain Turkish criminal legal provisions disproportionately to silence critical voices and opposition in Turkey.
-Hundreds of journalists, academics and writers are in jail.
+Over the past two decades, Türkiye’s government has captured over 90% of the media landscape, including direct control over the country’s public media and indirect control over much of the mainstream media through party-aligned oligarchs.
+It has abused the power of state advertising to create compliant journalism and weaponised the broadcast regulator, RTÜK, to routinely target broadcasters with financial penalties for critical news reporting.
+Hundreds of journalists, academics, rights defenders and writers are in jail.
 In addition, the Turkish authorities have severely curtailed freedom of assembly and regularly forbid or quash gatherings by government critics.

-We provide a legal analysis of the Turkish legal framework in the context of international freedom of expression standards and review the provisions most commonly misused to target civil society e.g. the recently enacted ‘disinformation bill’.
-We develop case profiles as well as submit expert opinions and third-party interventions in individual cases to national, regional and international courts.
+We provide a legal analysis of the Turkish legal framework in the context of international freedom of expression standards and review the provisions most commonly misused to target civil society e.g. ‘disinformation bill’. enacted in October 2022 We develop case profiles as well as submit expert opinions and third-party interventions in individual cases to national, regional and international courts.

 Western Balkans